arXiv/arxiv-docs/about/index.md

 # About arXiv Contents

-<span style="color:red">What content do we want on this page and how should it be organized?<br />
+> What content do we want on this page and how should it be organized?
-See Liz's notes at [https://confluence.cornell.edu/display/AXNG/arXiv+site+map?focusedCommentId=365664936#comment-365664936](https://confluence.cornell.edu/display/AXNG/arXiv+site+map?focusedCommentId=365664936#comment-365664936)</span>
+> See Liz's notes at [https://confluence.cornell.edu/display/AXNG/arXiv+site+map?focusedCommentId=365664936#comment-365664936](https://confluence.cornell.edu/display/AXNG/arXiv+site+map?focusedCommentId=365664936#comment-365664936)

 ## General Information
 - [About arXiv](/help/general)